BartMassey/printf-tests/README.md

 The exclusion is optional, and if present indicates a list of languages that should ignore this test.
 The exclusions are alphabetic and preceded by "!".
-Currently, one can exclude C with "C" or H with "H".
+Currently, one can exclude C with "C" or Haskell with "H".

 The serial number is just that.
 The result and format strings are string literals in C syntax; the result may be